NewDarwinOS/.github/profile/README.md

 Software itself is a form of art, just as we consider paintings art.
 AI generated code is not art, nor does it have soul.

-The joy of creation is what is valued, over the soullessly prompted code that one get out of AI models such as Claude or ChatGPT.
+The joy of creation is what is valued, over the soullessly prompted code that one gets out of AI models such as Claude or ChatGPT.

 AI-generated code is not welcome, and will be rejected upon PR.